Situju Tuju Cruise Raja Ampat

 Situju 7 is the kind of liveaboard you instantly love the moment you step on board.

 The concept is clear: boutique liveaboard.
 A maximum of 10 passengers.
-With just this few people, the atmosphere is calm and personal from day one.
+With so few people, the atmosphere is calm and personal from day one.
 And best of all: no rush, no feeling of being part of a big group.
 Everyone moves at their own pace, and very quickly the boat feels like home.

 A week sailing through Raja Ampat gives you a lot — and the best part is you don’t have to worry about anything.
-Welcome juice, fresh fruit, the boat always spotless, the room made every day, and someone nearby in case you need anything.
-The service is warm and constant — something you really appreciate on a trip like this.
+Welcome juice, fresh fruit, the boat always spotless, the room cleaned every day, and someone nearby in case you need anything.
+The service is warm and constant — something you really come to appreciate on a trip like this.
 You can feel the experience, the care, and the genuine desire for everything to run smoothly.

 The common areas are spacious and work perfectly.
 Space to sunbathe, read, chat after dives, or simply lie down and do nothing (“Dolce far niente ;)”).
 The sun deck becomes one of the key spots on the boat: sunsets, cold beers, and nights under the stars… we loved it.